monktastic/blog/pages/a-day-in-the-life.md

 Each approach has its champions and detractors, but the fourth is the [most up-voted](https://stackoverflow.com/a/38259128/5175433).
-Plus, the comments say that it is simple and logical, two of my favorite things!
+Plus, the comments say that it is "simple and logical," two of my favorite things!
-And it only requires a _teensy bit_ more setup:

   * _This is simple and logical.
 Add ruby path if you haven't in your bashrc_:
 ``` bash